 ©2008 Sam Weber

 Sam Weber is a native of Alaska who grew up in Canada.
 Sam is white hot in the Illustration world, leaving his very edgy mark all over the place, including the cover of the CA Illustration Annual.
+His work is very organic and visceral, loaded with texture and nuance, and always with a hint of danger.

 Born in Alaska, Sam grew up in Deep River Ontario, Canada.
 After attending the Alberta College of Art and Design in Calgary, he moved to New York to pursue illustration and attend graduate school at The School of Visual Arts.
 After graduating, Sam worked part time for two years as assistant art director of the OpEd page at the New York Times, with senior art director Brian Rea.
 His studio is in Brooklyn.
 Likes include Italian and Japanese comics, David Lynch movies, and hanging out with Jillian.